Myth or Fact? Artificially-Colored Foods Are Bad for You

 This beloved pastry variety is really just the product of a hefty amount of red 40 food coloring.
 The FDA has set the acceptable intake as 111mg, but as little as 13.8mg has been found to elicit a negative reaction.

-As an alternative, try beet juice or a natural plant-based food colorings like Colors From Nature from McCormick.
+As an alternative, try beet juice or natural plant-based food colorings like Colors From Nature from McCormick.

 You’re probably not aware, but there’s a good chance your favorite spears are spiked with yellow 5.
 Processing techniques for some pickles add coloring agents for the finished product to appear green instead of a washed-out shade of gray.